ray-project/ray/doc/source/serve/tutorials/serve-ml-models.md

 This example trains and deploys a simple scikit-learn classifier.
 In particular, it shows:

-- How to load the scikit-Learn model from file system in your Ray Serve definition.
+- How to load the scikit-learn model from file system in your Ray Serve definition.
 - How to parse the JSON request and make a prediction.

 Ray Serve is framework-agnostic.
 You can use any version of sklearn.
-Youalso need `requests` to send HTTP requests to your model deployment.
+You also need `requests` to send HTTP requests to your model deployment.
 If you haven't already, install scikit-learn and requests by running:

 ```console
 $ pip install scikit-learn requests